zoom/zoomapps-texteditor-vuejs/README.md

 ## Deployment

-You can deploy this app on any service that allows you to host dynamic Node.js apps.
+You can deploy this server on any service that allows you to host dynamic Node.js apps.
 If you're using Docker, use `docker build` to build for production and deploy to a server that has MongoDB configured natively or in another container (similar to [docker-compose.yml]())